d2l-ai/d2l-en/chapter_linear-networks/softmax-regression-scratch.md

         display.clear_output(wait=True)
 ```

 The training function then runs multiple epochs and visualize the training progress.
+The `updater` here can be either a wrapper of `d2l.sgd` or a Gluon trainer.

 ```{.python .input  n=17}
 # Save to the d2l package.